Kyushu Foodie Tour 2026

 Tour Day 5: Sacred Shrines & Serene Onsen Retreat (December 6)

 Begin the day in the mountains of Kirishima with a visit to a magnificent Shinto shrine, renowned for its vibrant vermilion architecture and its deep connection to Japanese mythology.
-After exploring the sacred grounds, travel back toward Hitoyoshi for a traditional lunch featuring regional specialties.

 Overnight in Yamaga Onsen: Seiryuso or similar